ST. MARY’S NURSERY

 How to Share Your Concerns

-Those connected with the nursery (staff, committee, parents, carers, students, visitors) will voice their concerns in the first instance with Sara Laker – the designated person or Sarah Brady – deputy designated person.
+Those connected with the nursery (staff, committee, parents, carers, students, visitors) will voice their concerns in the first instance with Margaret Pout – the designated person or Sarah Brady – deputy designated person.
 If any person wishes to discuss concerns with an outside agency the telephone numbers are listed below.

 Local Authority Designated Officers (LADO)